Equal rank local theta correspondence as a strong Morita equivalence: Strong Morita equivalence

 \section{Strong Morita equivalence}

-In this section, we introduce the notion of strong Morita equivalence for $C^{*}$-algebras.
+In this section, we give an exposition of the notion of strong Morita equivalence for $C^{*}$-algebras.
 A Morita equivalence between $C^{*}$-algebras $A$ and $B$ induces a bijection between their Hilbert space representations.
 Good references for the $C^{*}$-theory include \cite{Raeburn-Williams, Lance}.

 Using the $C^{*}$-algebras $C^{*}_{r}(H)$ and $C^{*}_{r}(G)$, we will exploit this in the context of local theta correspondence.
-However, as the matrix coefficients of the oscillator representation live in the Schwartz algebras $\mathcal{S}(G)$ and $\mathcal{S}(H)$ in our equal rank set-up, our constructions naturally start at the level of these algebras.
+However, as the matrix coefficients of the oscillator representation live in the Schwartz algebras $\mathcal{S}(G)$ and $\mathcal{S}(H)$ in the equal rank set-up, our constructions naturally start at the level of these algebras.